How to Write an Effective Personal Prospecting Email

 Even though your prospects’ inboxes are full of what they dismiss as spam, they also open emails that are attention-grabbing.
 Remember, the challenge is not to get them to open their inbox, because they do, the challenge is to get them to open your email.

-Email automation is awesome – saves a lot of effort, time and 49% of businesses use some form of email automation, but in the age of personalization, if you are still sending out automated prospecting emails, maybe you should know why it is not working out.
+Email automation is awesome – saves a lot of effort, and time and 49% of businesses use some form of email automation, but in the age of personalization, if you are still sending out automated prospecting emails, maybe you should know why it is not working out.
 Automated follow-up emails are efficient, but for prospecting, nothing beats a personally written message.

 So how will you craft an email that will stand out?
 Check the following boxes.